The Big Buzz Guide on Virtual Games, Movies and More!

 Virtual Talent Show

-This may be a Big Buzz thing, but we often find ourselves in team meetings saying we should have a talent show – we have gifted piano players, ukulele masters, craft queens and more.
+This may just be a Big Buzz thing, but we often find ourselves in team meetings saying we should have a talent show – we have gifted piano players, ukulele masters, craft queens and more.
 Why not do it virtually?
 Create a Zoom meeting and invite everyone to share their talents!
-To make things more streamlined, consider creating a sign-up sheet on Google Sheets.
+To make things more streamlined, consider creating a signup sheet on Google Sheets.
 As the meeting host, you have the ability to mute participants during performances to give the performer the spotlight.